Kim Bobier

 Biography

 Kim Bobier specializes in modern and contemporary art historical periods.
-Her work takes a social justice lens while emphasizing critical race studies, Black studies, and gender and sexuality studies.
+Her work takes a social justice lens while emphasizing critical race studies, Black studies, and intersectional and transnational feminism, surveillance studies, and archives.

 Education